Azathothas/Stars/README.md

 - [americanexpress/earlybird](https://github.com/americanexpress/earlybird) – EarlyBird is a sensitive data detection tool capable of scanning source code repositories for clear text password violations, PII, outdated cryptography methods, key files and more.
 - [d3mondev/crossjoin](https://github.com/d3mondev/crossjoin) – Generate a cross join, also known as a Cartesian product, from the lines of the specified files.
 This process is useful for creating fuzzing payloads.
 - [Z3NTL3/ProxyBeast](https://github.com/Z3NTL3/ProxyBeast) – Proxy Beast is a high-performance proxy checker that offers precise and rapid testing for HTTP, HTTPS, SOCK4, and SOCKS5 protocols.
 Its advanced capabilities make it an ideal choice for those who require reliable and efficient proxy testing.
-- [wildy281/WarpDor](https://github.com/wildy281/WarpDor) – WarpDor is Tools used to inject unlimited warp quota for free
 - [ViRb3/wgcf](https://github.com/ViRb3/wgcf) – 🚤 Cross-platform, unofficial CLI for Cloudflare Warp
 - [ginuerzh/gost](https://github.com/ginuerzh/gost) – GO Simple Tunnel - a simple tunnel written in golang
 - [moul/assh](https://github.com/moul/assh) – :computer: make your ssh client smarter